virajkadam/php-search-all-database/README.md

 $table_ass_array = array(
 			'TABLE NAME 1' => array( 			// TABLENAME 1 to search in
-						'COLUMNNAME_A',		// Column Name A to search in 'COLUMNNAME_B'		// Column Name B to search in
+						'COLUMNNAME_A',			// Column Name A to search in 'COLUMNNAME_B'			// Column Name B to search in ),
-						),
 			'TABLE NAME 2' => array(			// TABLENAME 2 to search in
 						'COLUMNNAME_A',			// Column Name A to search in 'COLUMNNAME_B'			// Column Name B to search in
 						)
 			);
-      // table names in array format
 ```

 Call this awesome function `php_search_all_database("Keyword to search", "Table name array")` as below